tahvili/Arezue-Backend/README.md

 - nodejs^=12.14.1
 - PostgreSQL^=11

+## Environments
+All enviornmental variables (i.e. ports, database credentials) will go into the dotenv file

 ## How to start
 If first time cloning the repo, we will need to download all dependencies, simply perform the following commands
 ```